coralogix/workshops/docs/otel/microservices-workshop/index.md

 Span latency will return to normal and Payment Gateway 404 responses will cease.

-Study how OpenTelemetry tracing instrumentation works:
+### Step 6 - Study how OpenTelemetry tracing instrumentation works

-**Add Instrumentation To Containerized Apps**
+**OpenTelemetry Instrumentation For Containerized Apps**
 - Dockerfiles for the containers contain OpenTelemetry auto instrumentation for Python and are in `/python` root level
 - Study Otel Python [Auto Instrumentation](https://opentelemetry.io/docs/instrumentation/python/automatic/)
+- Notice how the [Dockerfile](https://github.com/coralogix/workshops/blob/master/workshops/otel/microservices-demo/python/dockerfile-microsvcsdemo) adds the automatic instrumentation
+- And observe how the [kickstart script](https://github.com/coralogix/workshops/blob/master/workshops/otel/microservices-demo/python/k8s/start-reqs-envurl-otel.sh) uses the instrumenting command

 **Kubernetes Deployments for Otel Tracing Instrumentation**
 - `.yaml` deployment files are in `python/yaml` and show how environment variables are used to control the instrumentation
+- study the [deploy-good.yaml]((https://github.com/coralogix/workshops/tree/master/workshops/otel/microservices-demo/yaml)) which shows the environment variables that control OpenTelemetry tracing instrumentation.
+Focus on how the [Kubernetes Downward API](https://kubernetes.io/docs/concepts/workloads/pods/downward-api/) use of `status.hostIP` to tell the instrumentation where to send traces: to the IP adddress of the host node on port 4317

 **Instrumented Applications and Frameworks**
-- The Python apps that drive this example are in the `python/apps` dir.
+- The Python apps that drive this example are in the `python/apps` dir
-Examine the frameworks used so you can see how tracing picks up their execution.
+- Examine the frameworks used so you can see how tracing picks up their execution
+- Note that the `python requests` library is used to make http requests, and that [OpenTelemetry Python Instrumentation](https://opentelemetry.io/docs/instrumentation/python/automatic/) lists `requests` as an [automatically instrumented library](https://opentelemetry.io/ecosystem/registry/?language=python&component=instrumentation)

 ### Bonus Examples